 The Committee is comprised of the General Managers of the Hyatt Grand Champions and the Renaissance Esmeralda (the "Grantor Hotels") as part of the easement agreement executed when the Golf Resort was built on land surrounding the two hotels.
 The purpose of the Committee is to discuss the reservation of golf rounds allocated to these hotels.
-The hotels are responsible for holding meetings on a needed basis.
+The hotels are responsible for calling meetings on as needed basis.